Non-Albino Et Al

 “When I came home, Frank was passed out in the living room so I just left them there.
 They must’ve gotten up and puked all the way to the bathroom.
 This is so gross!”
 Rachel said.
 She had already stepped her socked foot in puke in the hallway.
 We both attempted to lift Frank out of the bathtub, but Frank resisted, calling us both assholes.
 Neither Rachel nor I wanted to touch Frank and the vomit covering their fleece pullover.
 Rachel was still in her date clothes - jeans and a sheer black long-sleeved top.
-We were attempting to grab non puke covered parts of Frank’s clothing but it proved difficult, not to mention that Frank kept trying bite us like a rabid beagle every time one of our hands approached their face.
+We were attempting to grab non-puke-covered parts of Frank’s clothing but it proved difficult, not to mention that Frank kept trying to bite us like a rabid beagle every time one of our hands approached their face.

 “Fuck this,” she said and took her top off, baring her perky breasts.
 “I am not gonna get puke on this top.
 I just bought it.”
-There we stood - me in my robe, Rachel in jeans, one sock, and topless, hovering over our bleeding drunk gay non-binary trans-masculine queer roommate who had just vomited all over themselves, flailing in the only tub we all shared.
+There we stood - I in my robe, Rachel in jeans, one sock, and topless, hovering over our bleeding drunk gay non-binary trans-masculine queer roommate who had just vomited all over themselves, flailing in the only tub we all shared.

 “I don’t wanna touch them and get puke and blood on my hands,” I said.

 “You think I want to?”, said Rachel.
 “But we should check their head.
 Make sure it’s not too bad of a cut.
 I don’t wanna wake up and find Frank dead because we didn’t do anything.”

 “Fuck you guys,” Frank slurred.
 “I hate both of you.”